Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Distances and Line-of-sight Velocities: Models and Caveats

 The bright stars in the $\vlos$ training sample show relatively small errors ($< 2 \kms$) compared to the observed dispersion.
 This mitigates the risk of overfitting, and allow us to use the sum of the squared residuals as indicative of how well the model is performing.
 On the other hand, the stars in this training sample are sparsely distributed along the sky, which poses a challenge to the models that have to interpolate the gaps in a sensible way.

-We tested models with non-linear kernels such second and third degree polynomial or radial basis functions, with mixed results.
-While in some cases non-linear kernels provided better predictions in the training set, they tended to produce overly large or low velocities for extreme values of $x$ in the main sample.
-This behavior can be controlled by means of regularization, $z^\prime$, but introduces a large dependence of the result on this and other meta parameters of the fitting.
+We tested models with nonlinear kernels such second and third degree polynomial or radial basis functions, with mixed results.
+While in some cases nonlinear kernels provided better predictions in the training set, they tended to produce overly large or low velocities for extreme values of $x$ in the main sample.
+This behavior can be controlled by means of regularization, $z^\prime$, but introduces a large dependence of the result on this and other metaparameters of the fitting.
 When using linear kernels on the other hand, SVR are highly insensitive to the use of larger $z^\prime$ and thus to overfitting.
-The choice of a linear kernel is thus justified in the outer parts of the galaxy by the simplicity of the model and the readability of its results, although one should be aware of its limitations to reproduce the non-linear features observed in the training set.
+The choice of a linear kernel is thus justified in the outer parts of the galaxy by the simplicity of the model and the readability of its results, although one should be aware of its limitations to reproduce the nonlinear features observed in the training set.